mozilla-bteam/bmo/README.rst

 ==============================

-While not yet as featureful or complete as the vagrant setup, this repository now contains a docker-compose file that will create a local bugzilla for testing.
+While not yet as featureful or complete as the vagrant setup, this repository now contains a docker-compose file that will create a local Bugzilla for testing.

 To use docker-compose, ensure you have the latest Docker install for your environment (Linux, Windows, or Mac OS).
 If you are using Ubuntu, then you can read the next section